interlinksoftware/integrationhub/templates/syslog-to-tcp/2.0/readme.md

 ## Overview

-The webhook-to-tcp template provides a secure HTTP endpoint that 3rd Party applications can target to transfer data via a webhook.
+The syslog-to-tcp template creates a syslog listener that client applications can target to transfer data via a syslog.
 The integration-hub pipeline transfers, filters/transforms and updates the data, passing it out to the target TCP Listener.

 ## Prerequisites